clasei/clasei/README.md

 ### In a Nutshell

-> Blending a hands-on, functional style with minimalistic design.
->
-> My work is user-centric, emphasizing accessibility and inclusivity, aiming for clarity and conciseness.
->
-> I make reasoned decisions that prioritize user experience, creating both aesthetically pleasing and effective outputs.
+> Blending functionality with minimalistic design, I focus on building scalable and reliable solutions with clean code and logical structure.
+I'm currently exploring AI and ML, inspired by how they can transform the world around us.

 ---